 - Improvement and prohibition notices (including both appeals against notices and prosecutions in respect of alleged breaches);

-- Cases concerning consumer safety issues such as food safety (food unfit for human consumption, food hygiene cases, food labelling, animal infestations) and toy safety;
+- Cases concerning consumer safety issues such as food safety (food unfit for human consumption, food hygiene and poisoning cases, food labelling, animal infestations) and toy safety;

 - Particular experience and expertise in cases concerning fatal accidents involving children;

 - Cases concerning deaths in custody or care home settings;

 - Coroners’ inquests into fatal workplace accidents and those with health & safety law issues.